taisukef/easy-pdf-merge-deno/README.md

 ## Reporting Issues and Feature Requests

-For reporting issues and for feature requests, go to the [github issues page of the module](https://github.com/karuppiah7890/easy-pdf-merge/issues)
+For reporting issues and for feature requests, go to the [github issues page of the module](https://github.com/taisukef/easy-pdf-merge-deno/issues)

 ## License - Apache License 2.0
 ```
 Copyright 2016 Karuppiah N
+Copyright 2021 Taisuke Fukuno

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.